YUSANITY/MARKET-BUCKET-ANALYSIS-AND-SEQUENCE-ANALYSIS-IN-R/README.md

 # MARKET BUCKET ANALYSIS AND SEQUENCE ANALYSIS
+### METHODOLOGY
+The code is writen in R. The html files in the folders is the R NOTEBOOK of the implementation.

 ### Dataset
 The dataset was provided by an e-commence website (ie. YOOCHOOSE) for the RecSys 2015 Challenge.
 The dataset consists of a collection of sequences of click events and sessions.
 There are also buying events for some of the sessions.
 Hence, based